 Interning in Germany is a common and encouraged way to gain professional experience if you’re planning to move there.

-Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life-balance without getting a culture shock.
+Taking an internship (Praktikum) will help you understand Germany’s working culture and communication, business etiquette, and work-life balance while giving you time to adjust to culture shock.

-Specifically, for people in the science, technology, engineering and mathematics field (STEM), it’s one of the best countries to gain experience with big audacious companies.
+Specifically, for people in the science, technology, engineering and mathematics fields (STEM), it’s one of the best countries to gain experience with big audacious companies.

-From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you the experience worth boasting for.
+From logistic giants such as DHL to engineering masterminds such as MAN, these companies will give you an experience worth boasting about.

 It will look good on your CV. 😉 Plus, working for a German company in Germany is already an upgrade to your professional career.